-If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will use the standard deadlines instead.
+- " If you ask for a fast coverage decision on your own (without your doctor's or other prescriber's support), we will decide whether you get a fast coverage decision. - " If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will use the standard deadlines instead.
 We will send you a letter telling you that.
 The letter will tell you how to make a complaint about our decision to give you a standard decision.
 You can file a "fast complaint" and get a response to your complaint within 24 hours.
-For more information about the process for making complaints, including fast complaints, see Section 10 on page 196.
+For more information about the process for making complaints, including fast complaints, see Section 10 on page 190.